 Suggested Use: Take 2-3 500 mg capsules twice daily or as directed by a health care professional.

 Contraindications: Methanol extracts of anamu were reported to cause uterine contractions in animal studies, therefore, it is contraindicated in pregnancy.

 Drug Interactions: None published.
 Due to anamu's natural coumarin content, however, it is conceivable that it might potentiate the effects of coumadin (Warfarin®).

-1. Anamu contains a low concentration of coumarin, which has a blood thinning effect.
+Other Observations: 1.
+Anamu contains a low concentration of coumarin, which has a blood thinning effect.
 People with blood disorders, such as hemophilia, should be monitored closely for this possible effect.

 2. This plant has been shown to have hypoglycemic effects in mice.
 People with hypoglycemia should be monitored more closely for this possible effect.

 Main Preparation Method: capsules or infusion Main Actions (in order): anticancerous, antiviral, anticandidal, antibacterial, immune stimulant

 for cancer and leukemia